-The owner or operator must secure all required permits or approvals, and operate and maintain components and equipment in accordance with applicable laws and regulations.
+The owner or operator must secure all required permits or approvals related to the waste recycling operation, and operate and maintain components and equipment in accordance with applicable laws and regulations.

 Perform at least one sample analysis of the waste by-product annually, or more frequently if needed to account for operational changes, to determine the characteristics that are critical to its use.
-Base analysis on the planned use of the by-product.
+Base analysis on the planned use of the waste on the analysisby-product.
 Perform further analysis as needed as the waste is processed or undergoes changes.
-Use a laboratory certified by a state-recognized program that considers laboratory performance and proficiency to assure accuracy of testing results.
+Use a laboratory certified by a Statestate-recognized program that considers laboratory performance and proficiency to assure accuracy of testing results.

-When composting is required for processing nonagricultural waste by-products for on-farm use, use the criteria for CPS Composting Facility (Code 317) and criteria for CPS Animal Mortality Facility (Code 316) if appropriate.
+When composting is required for processing nonagricultural waste by-products for on-farm use, use the CPS-criteria for CPS Composting Facility (Code 317) and criteria for CPS Animal Mortality Facility (Code 316) if appropriate.

-Where nonagricultural by-product wastes are used on-farm and is applied to soil for improvement of soil health or moisture control, for example, use the criteria from CPS Nutrient Management (Code 590) for any materials imported that provide plant nutrients.
+UseWhere nonagricultural by-product wastes are used on-farm and is applied to soil for improvement of soil health or moisture control, for example, use the criteria from Conservation Practice Standard (CPS) Nutrient Management (Code 590) for any materials imported to that provide plant nutrients.
 Sample tests must include analyses pertinent to monitoring or amending the annual nutrient budget, e.g., pH, electrical conductivity (EC) and sodicity where salts are a concern, soil organic matter, phosphorus, potassium, or other nutrients and test for nitrogen where applicable.
 Follow land-grant university guidelines regarding required analyses.